binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

        </body>
     </html>

-**For No. 2 above**, it is similar to No. 1, but the target does not have to take any actiononce the fraudulent web page is loaded.
-The script block submits the form automatically, thus making the request to the website that the target is already authenticated with. the browser again plays its part in sending the Session ID stored in the cookie:
+**For No. 2 above**, it is similar to No. 1, but the target does not have to take any action once the fraudulent web page is loaded.
+The script block submits the form automatically, thus making the request to the website that the target is already authenticated with.
+The browser again plays it's part in sending the Session Id stored in the cookie:

 {title="Snippet from attackers website", linenos=off, lang=html}
     <form id="theForm" action="http://TARGET_APP_URL_HERE/profile" method="post">